LamAnnieV/deploy_4_blitz/README.md

 # Purpose

-After deploying the new version of the URL Shortener application, the QA engineer initiated 14,000 requests to the server; unfortunately, 510 of these requests encountered failures.
+After deploying the new version of the URL Shortener application, the Quality Assurance (QA) engineer initiated 14,000 requests to the server; unfortunately, 510 of these requests encountered failures.

 ## Configuration for Testing